 HMRC Processing Time

+Once we've got all your information, it usually takes about 4 weeks to put your claim together.
+We then send it to HMRC who will review it.
 Once they give us the green light and confirm the total, we take our fee and get the money to you within 3 working days.
 We'll let you know by phone and text when the cash is on its way.
 As for how you get your refund, you can choose either a cheque or direct bank transfer.

 HMRC Processing Time